 - How do you translate fashion looks from catwalks to brides for the aisle and what would you say are the key fashion looks that are filtering into bridal makeup currently?

 - I always like to keep up to date with what is hot from the catwalks and would translate this with a gentle nod to what is going on, rather than replicate it directly.
 I always give my brides exactly what they want and if that happens to be a look hot from the catwalks then that is what she can have, but I do like to remind my brides that timeless and elegant is usually the best way forwards.

-- You are also a qualified hair stylist specialising in bridal hair – again, do you have a signature style or certain looks that you love to create?
+- You are also a qualified hair stylist specializing in bridal hair – again, do you have a signature style or certain looks that you love to create?

 - I love to create up styles and find it very therapeutic to do so.
-I guess my favourite looks are the ‘done but undone’ variety, so not too structured and strict.
+I guess my favorite looks are the ‘done but undone’ variety, so not too structured and strict.

 - What hair trends do you predict being big in bridal for the year ahead?